 Dr. Jose Arimateia da Cruz, Department of Criminal Justice, Social and Political Science, Armstrong Atlantic State University, Savannah, GA 31419-1997.
 E-mail: email@example.com

 Dr. Ishmael Munene, Center for Education Excellence, Northern Arizona University, Flagg Staff, AZ 86011-5774.
 E-mail: Munene@nau.edu

 Named in honor of the late Lawrence Dunbar Reddick, professor of history and friend of several post-colonial leaders, the Reddick Award is given annually to the best article to appear in the Journal of Third World Studies, the flagship journal of the ATWS.
 The award was established during the ATWS presidency of John Mukum Mbaku as a result of the initiative and funding provided by A.B.
 Assensoh and Yvette Alex-Assensoh, both of Indiana University, Bloomington.
 A selection committee is named each year to pick the recipient.

 Dr. Reddick, a prolific scholar who wrote the first authorized biography of the Rev. Martin Luther King, Jr. (Crusader Without Violence), died a few years ago in New Orleans, Louisiana.

-THE ATWS ANNOUNCES THE 2013 ISAACS AWARD COMPETITION FOR GRADUATE STUDENTS
+THE ATWS ANNOUNCES THE 2014 AWARD COMPETITION FOR GRADUATE STUDENTS

 Interested graduate students must submit papers that (1) demonstrate originality in terms of research area and/or interpretation, 2) contribute to the intellectual debates within the subject area in which they are framed, and 3) present well-substantiated arguments.
 Please note that submissions should be near ready for publication.
 The winning paper will be published in the Journal of Third World Studies after any revisions suggested by the Review Subcommittee.